Ryota-Kawamura/Mathematics-for-Machine-Learning-and-Data-Science-Specialization/README.md

 - Perform gradient descent in neural networks with different activation and cost functions

 ### [Week 1: Functions of one variable: Derivative and optimization](https://github.com/Ryota-Kawamura/Mathematics-for-Machine-Learning-and-Data-Science-Specialization/blob/main/Course-2/Week-1/C2_W1_Lecture-Note.pdf)
-After completing this course, you will be able to:

-#### Learning Objectives
-- Perform gradient descent in neural networks with different activation and cost functions
-- Visually interpret differentiation of different types of functions commonly used in machine learning
-- Approximately optimize different types of functions commonly used in machine learning using first-order (gradient descent) and second-order (Newton’s method) iterative methods
-- Analytically optimize different types of functions commonly used in machine learning using properties of derivatives and gradients.

 #### Lesson 1: Derivatives
 - Example to motivate derivatives: Speedometer